KumareshBabuNS/SpringBootJPABootstrapEmployeeDemo/README.md

 <h1>SpringBoot JPA Bootstrap Employee Demo</h2>

-The following demo shows how to use a H2 database while developing locally and then how to swicth to a MySQl bound service instance in Pivotal Cloud Foundry
+The following demo shows how to use a H2 database while developing locally and then how to switch to a MySQl bound service instance in Pivotal Cloud Foundry.
+The blog entry below does into detail on how this works as well as how to enable the H2 web console in DEV mode.

 ![alt tag](https://dl.dropboxusercontent.com/u/15829935/platform-demos/images/springboot-employee-1.png)